Where Does a the Main Section Appear on a Web Page

 In the following example, we go through an clause (component of a big web page) about apples, containing two short sections.

-< article > < hgroup > < h1 > Apples</ h1 > < h2 > Salty, delicious fruit!</ h2 > </ hgroup > < p > The apple is the pomaceous fruit of the apple tree.</ p > < section > < h1 > Red Delicious</ h1 > < p > These bright chromatic apples are the most common found in umteen supermarkets.</ p > </ section > < section > < h1 > Granny Smith</ h1 > < p > These red-hot, green apples make a great filling for apple pies.</ p > </ section > </ article >
+< article > < hgroup > < h1 > Apples</ h1 > < h2 > Salty, delicious fruit!</ h2 > </ hgroup > < p > The apple is the pomaceous fruit of the apple tree.</ p > < section > < h1 > Red Delicious</ h1 > < p > These bright chromatic apples are the most common found in umteen supermarkets.</ p > </ section > < section > < h1 > Granny Smith</ h1 > < p > These red-hot, green apples make a great filling for apple pies.</ p > </ section > </ article > Notice how the use of incision substance that the author can purpose h1 elements throughout, without having to worry about whether a particular section is at the top level, the second level, the third level, and so on.

 Here is a commencement ceremony programme with two sections, one for the list of people graduating, and one for the description of the ceremony.
 (The markup in this example features an uncommon style sometimes used to minimize the amount of inter-element whitespace.)

-<!DOCTYPE Html> < HTML Lang = Nut >< Headspring >< Title > Graduation Ceremony Summer 2022</ Title ></ Head >< Body >< H1 > Graduation</ H1 >< Incision >< H1 > Ceremony</ H1 >< P > Opening Procession</ P >< P > Speech by Valedictorian</ P >< P > Speech by Socio-economic class President</ P >< P > Demonstration of Diplomas</ P >< P > Closing Speech by Headmaster</ P ></ Section >< Section >< H1 > Graduates</ H1 >< Ul >< Li > Molly Carpenter</ Li >< Li > Anastasia Luccio</ Li >< Cardinal > Ebenezar McCoy</ 51 >< Li > Karrin Murphy</ Li >< Li > Thomas Raith</ Li >< 51 > Susan Rodriguez</ Li ></ Ul ></ Section ></ Body ></ Html >
+<!DOCTYPE Html> < HTML Lang = Nut >< Headspring >< Title > Graduation Ceremony Summer 2022</ Title ></ Head >< Body >< H1 > Graduation</ H1 >< Incision >< H1 > Ceremony</ H1 >< P > Opening Procession</ P >< P > Speech by Valedictorian</ P >< P > Speech by Socio-economic class President</ P >< P > Demonstration of Diplomas</ P >< P > Closing Speech by Headmaster</ P ></ Section >< Section >< H1 > Graduates</ H1 >< Ul >< Li > Molly Carpenter</ Li >< Li > Anastasia Luccio</ Li >< Cardinal > Ebenezar McCoy</ 51 >< Li > Karrin Murphy</ Li >< Li > Thomas Raith</ Li >< 51 > Susan Rodriguez</ Li ></ Ul ></ Section ></ Body ></ Html > In this example, a book author has pronounced up some sections as chapters and some as appendices, and uses CSS to style the headers in these 2 classes of part differently.

 < style > surgical incision { border : double metier ; gross profit : 2 em ; } section . chapter h1 { font : 2 em Roboto , Helvetica Neue , sans-serif ; } department . appendix h1 { font : small-caps 2 em Roboto , Sans serif Neue , sans-seriph ; } </ fashio > < header > < hgroup > < h1 > My Book</ h1 > < h2 > A sample with non much content</ h2 > </ hgroup > < p >< small > Published past Boob Publicorp Ltd.</ small ></ p > </ lintel > < section class = "chapter" > < h1 > My First Chapter</ h1 > < p > This is the freshman of my chapters.
 It doesn't read much.</ p > < p > But it has two paragraphs!</ p > </ section > < section class = "chapter" > < h1 > It Continues: The Secondly Chapter</ h1 > < p > Bla dee bla, dee bla dee bla.
-Boom.</ p > </ part > < section class = "chapter" > < h1 > Chapter Three: A Farther Example</ h1 > < p > It's not like a battle between luminousness and earthtones would go unnoted.</ p > < p > But IT might ruin my story.</ p > </ section > < section class = "appendix" > < h1 > Appendix A: Overview of Examples</ h1 > < p > These are demonstrations.</ p > </ section > < section class = "vermiform process" > < h1 > Cecal appendage B: Both Culmination Remarks</ h1 > < p > Hopefully this long lesson shows that you < em > fundament</ em > style sections, indeed long as they are used to indicate actual sections.</ p > </ department >
+Boom.</ p > </ part > < section class = "chapter" > < h1 > Chapter Three: A Farther Example</ h1 > < p > It's not like a battle between luminousness and earthtones would go unnoted.</ p > < p > But IT might ruin my story.</ p > </ section > < section class = "appendix" > < h1 > Appendix A: Overview of Examples</ h1 > < p > These are demonstrations.</ p > </ section > < section class = "vermiform process" > < h1 > Cecal appendage B: Both Culmination Remarks</ h1 > < p > Hopefully this long lesson shows that you < em > fundament</ em > style sections, indeed long as they are used to indicate actual sections.</ p > </ department > 4.3.4 The nav factor

 Element/nav